-The Confluence Loop starts at REI’s Flagship store, goes south on the Platte River to the Million Dollar Bridge, turns north to the Cherry Creek, where it goes east along the Cherry Creek to the Convention Center.
-There, you’ll loop back towards the Platte River and then continue north on the Platte River Trail to the Denver Skate Park.
+The Confluence Loop starts at REI’s Flagship store, goes south on the Platte River to the Million Dollar Bridge, and turns north to Cherry Creek, where it goes east along the Cherry Creek to the Convention Center.
+Once there, you will loop back towards the Platte River and then continue north on the Platte River Trail to the Denver Skate Park.
 You’ll once again turn back south on the Platte River to return to REI.

 Distance: 3-5 miles depending on how far you want to go.

 To be sure you can always hike in Denver, get a pair of ice cleats.
 I like Korkers and not Trex; here’s my review.

 Conditions in February are similar to January, except it generally is a few degrees warmer.
 Nonetheless, you’ll still find trail conditions similar to those in January.
 In addition, road conditions, like those in January, up into the mountains can also be treacherous.
 Therefore, stay close.

 For the month of February, check out the new 38th Avenue Greenway.
 This super fun urban trail is chocked full of interesting tidbits about Denver’s history, archeology, architecture, and industry.
 We’ve got at least ten fun things to do there, including just taking a nice urban hike.